DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-10-replacing-the-teaching-apprenticeship-question-for-accredited-providers.md

 If the provider is a higher education institution (HEI) or school-centred initial teacher training (SCITT), we display the question, ‘Is this a teaching apprenticeship?’.
 This question has 2 options:

-- yes
+- Yes
-- no
+- No

-Selecting ‘yes’ is the equivalent of selecting the funding type ‘Teaching apprenticeship - with salary’.
+Selecting ‘Yes’ is the equivalent of selecting the funding type, ‘Teaching apprenticeship - with salary’.

-Selecting ‘no’ is the equivalent of selecting the funding type ‘Fee paying - no salary’.
+Selecting ‘No’ is the equivalent of selecting the funding type ‘Fee paying - no salary’.

 We replaced the ‘Teaching apprenticeship’ question with ‘Funding type’ for all provider types, simplifying the ‘Add course’ and the edit course flows.